colinwilson/colinwilson.uk/content/articles/creating-custom-login-forms-for-kemp-esp.md

 <code data-gist-id="06fa8c5048fc5729b197249f59a56063" data-gist-hide-footer="true" data-gist-hide-line-numbers="true"></code>

-The easiest route to creating a custom image set is to make a duplicate of the existing **`<IMAGESETNAME>`** directory, rename it appropiatley (e.g. 'Colin Wilson v1.0') and then amend the necessary files.
+The easiest route to creating a custom image set is to make a duplicate of the existing **`<IMAGESETNAME>`** directory, rename it appropriately (e.g. 'Colin Wilson v1.0') and then amend the necessary files.

 Each custom image set requires a minimum of 3 files to function: